TrickfireRobotics/gazebo-simulations/docs/content/docs/setup/devcontainer.md

 description: Run the simulation inside a VS Code Dev Container with full display support.
 ---

-This is the primary workflow.
-Everything runs inside a Docker container - ROS 2 Humble, Gazebo Fortress, and all dependencies are pre-installed.
+The Dev Container is an alternative to the [native workflow](../macos/).
+Everything runs inside a Docker container — ROS 2 Jazzy, Gazebo Harmonic, and all dependencies are pre-installed.
 You edit code on your host machine; the container handles building and running.

 :::note
 Each code block is labeled - **Host terminal** for commands on your local machine, **Inside devcontainer** for commands inside the container.